Train for a Career as a Pharmacy Technician

 You can be trained and working as a pharmacy technician in just a few months.
 With the aging population growing, the demand for prescriptions—and the need for pharmacy technicians—is going up, so this is a great career choice.
 Learn more about becoming a pharmacy technician by watching this video.

-Pharmacy Technician (ASHP/ACPE) Online Course Tuition
+Pharmacy Technician (ASHP/ACPE) Online Course Pricing

 How much does the Pharmacy Technician (ASHP/ACPE) course cost?

-This tuition fee entitles you to an initial 12 months of access to the Pharmacy Technician (ASHP/ACPE) course.
+This fee entitles you to an initial 12 months of access to the Pharmacy Technician (ASHP/ACPE) course.
 The program is designed to be completed in 4 months of full-time study, and we provide you 12 months of access to ensure you have the time you need.

-Are payment plans or tuition assistance available?
+Are payment plans or financial assistance available?

 What is included with my training course?